juansala/juansala.github.io/index.md

 # Latest Work

-Recently, I worked on an autonomous visual-based leader-follower behavior for a robotic fish platform.
+For my graduate research (2022), I worked on an autonomous visual-based leader-follower behavior for a robotic fish platform.
 Check out this video of some of our results below:

 <p align="center">
 <iframe